Mikkomario/Utopia-Scala/Ambassador/README.md

   malicious use of this service
   - The system also registers initiated but never completed authentication attempts.
 These can be used to improve user interaction in the client.
-- Optionally this system supports authentications that are initiated from the 3rd party platform (E.g. Zoom register button)
+- Optionally, this system supports authentications that are initiated from the 3rd party platform (E.g. Zoom's register button)
-- Client side may specify custom state and custom redirection urls which are used when redirecting the user back to the (web) client
+- The client-side may specify custom state and custom redirection urls which are used when redirecting the user back to the (web) client

 At this time this module is intended to be used in contexts with a single server API and possibly multiple